ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-25.md

 As to achieve all that working operation, Kubernetes is placed in a hiegher layer where it automatizes the instructions, programming a Node, while its own feature, the Kubelet insructs that Docker delivers the containers necessary and the Kubelet also collects and stores status from the containers being used.

-So, the great difference in this set is that within this whole automatized operation, it is the Kubernetes, and not the administrator,  that make all the direct solicitations to Docker to deliver the necessary containers to fill all the requirements from the tasks organized.
+So, the great difference in this set is that within this whole automatized operation, it is the Kubernetes, and not the administrator,  that makes all the direct solicitations to Docker to deliver the necessary containers to fill all the requirements from the tasks that were organized.

 #### Related Tools Helping with the Kubernetes Operation